 If you don’t think the bonuses, points and benefits that come with The American Legion USAA Rewards™ Visa Signature® Card are good enough, you may want to consider a non-USAA card that offers straight cashback rewards and more.

-The Capital One® Venture® Rewards Credit Card starts with a Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3000 on purchases in the first 3 months.
+The Capital One Venture Rewards Credit Card starts with a Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
 The rewards rate is 2 Miles per dollar on every purchase, every day.

 |Regular Purchase APR||12.40% - 27.40% Variable||17.24% - 24.49% (Variable)|